Shimron: Iron Age

+Assyrian destruction

-During the 8th Century, it is possible that Shimron was destroyed by Tiglath Pileser III.
-In a fragment of Tiglath Pileser III’s Annals, different cities taken by the Assyrians are recorded.
-One such site, although the list is badly broken, has been restored as Samhuna, which Nadav Na’aman and others have associated with Shimron.
+During the 8th century BC, it is possible that Shimron was destroyed by Tiglath Pileser III.
+In a fragment of his annals, different cities taken by the Assyrians are recorded.
+One such site, although the list is badly broken, has been restored as Samhuna, which Nadav Na'aman and others have associated with Shimron.

+Tiglath Pileser III performed massive deportations in the Jezreel and Lower Galilee during the 8th century, and surveys in the area suggest it remained sparsely populated for centuries.

 Persian period

-Tiglath Pileser III performed massive deportations in the Jezreel and Lower Galilee during the 8th century, and surveys in the area suggest it remained sparsely populated for centuries.
-In the Persian period, however, occupation resumed.
-The 2004 salvage excavation uncovered a Persian Period building that likely served a public function, which could indicate that Shimron had an administrative role in the area.
+In the Persian period use of the site resumed.
+The 2004 salvage excavation uncovered a Persian-period building that likely served a public function, which could indicate that Shimron had an administrative role in the area.

 Hellenistic period

 Finds from the Hellenistic period indicate substantial occupation during both the Ptolemaic and Seleucid eras.
 It is unclear, however, if the site was occupied after the withdrawal of Seleucid rule in the middle of the second century.

-Feig’s 2008 excavation uncovered a coin, which was likely struck in the Ashkelon Mint during the Ptolemaic Period.
+Feig's 2008 excavation uncovered a coin, which was likely struck in the Ashkelon Mint during the Ptolemaic Period.

 Excavations on the western side of the site revealed a hoard of coins from the reign of Antiochus III, just at the moment when this region moved from Ptolemaic to Seleucid rule.
 There were also coins of Demetrius II; after which the site was abandoned.

 Roman period

-The city during the First Jewish–Roman War, and in 66 CE a battle occurred here between the Jewish rebels and the Romans, who besieged the city.
-Josephus, mentioning the village by name, states that he was attacked there at night by the Roman decurion, Æbutius, who had been entrusted with the charge of the Great Plain and who had one-hundred horse and two-hundred infantry at his disposal.
+During the First Jewish–Roman War, and in 66 CE a battle occurred here between the Jewish rebels and the Romans, who besieged the city.
+Josephus, mentioning the village by name, states that it was attacked there at night by the Roman decurion, Æbutius, who had been entrusted with the charge of the Great Plain and who had one-hundred horses and two-hundred infantry at his disposal.
 The Roman soldiers, however, were forced to withdraw since their horses were of little use in that terrain (Life of Flavius Josephus, § 24).

-During this era, Shimron was referred to as Simonias in Greek and Simonia in Rabbinic Hebrew and Aramaic, but the Palestinian Talmud draws equivalency between the two, declaring “and Shimron is Simonia.”
+During this era, Shimron was referred to as Simonias in Greek and Simonia in Rabbinic Hebrew and Aramaic, but the Jerusalem Talmud draws equivalency between the two, declaring "and Shimron is Simonia."

 The surveys by Raban and Feig indicate occupation during the Roman period, but the site was likely part of the orbit of nearby Sepphoris.
 Part of the Leggio-Sepphoris road was excavated at Shimron in 2004, and proximity to this trade route probably benefitted Shimron.
-Wall 302, another massive ashlar wall, was also uncovered in 2004, and it dates to the same period.
+A massive ashlar wall was also uncovered in 2004, dating to the same period.

-In the center of the site, several houses, dating to the 1st to 3rd Centuries CE, were excavated in 2017.
-Both houses had entrance courtyards, and the rooms were divided by stone walls with ‘windows.’
-These domestic structures were typical of Jewish Galilean villages in the Roman Period, including a miqveh bath found in one of the houses.
+At the center of the site, several houses, dating to the 1st to 3rd centuries CE, were excavated in 2017.
+Both houses had entrance courtyards, and the rooms were divided by stone walls with 'windows.'
+These domestic structures were typical of Jewish Galilean villages in the Roman period and included a ritual bath (miqveh) in one of the houses.